 At the finish of bush events:

-- The tags will cut from your wrist.
+- The tags will be cut from your wrist.

-- They will be read by the computer.
+- They will be read into a computer.

-- Catering – In remote areas catering might be provided.
+- Catering – in bush events, good nourishing food is usually provided.
 Collect your plates, bowl, mug and chair.
 Line up to be served a good feed.
 Sit, relax and socialise.
 Celebrate the fun you had.